brendanpf/PrimalAdvertisement/README.md

 # Primal Advertisement

 >This project is a website for a start up company in the field of marketing and media expansion.
 Designed to showcase and promote what the business can provide for the clients, and also provide a means for clients to get in contact with the business.
-It provides usefull information like pricing plans and a means to pay for a subscription to the services.
+It provides useful information like pricing plans and a means to pay for a subscription to the services.

->This project is based on an astro portfolio template with addition of my own pages, funtions, stylings and usage.
+>This project is based on an astro portfolio template with addition of my own pages, functions, stylings and usage.

 >The project website itself is actually in use for a company already.